1K17 Szhatie

 The 1K17 Szhatie (Russian: 1К17 Сжатие — "Compression") is a self-propelled laser vehicle of Soviet origin.
-The platform uses a modified T-80U chassis with a battery of solid state laser projectors mounted in the turret.
+The platform uses a modified 2S19 "Msta" chassis with a battery of solid state laser projectors mounted in the turret.
 It was developed by the Soviet Union in order to disable the optical-electronic equipment of enemy missiles, ground and aerial vehicles.

 History

 The 1K17 Szhatie was developed in the 1970s and 1980s.
 Although the Soviet Union attempted to keep the plans secret, the Pentagon managed to obtain drawings from defectors.
 Western intelligence services code named it the Stiletto.
 With the collapse of the Soviet Union, the development of the Szhatie was abandoned, as the development and manufacturing of the laser projection system had become too expensive and unnecessary.
 Two of these "tanks" were tested, with one being scrapped and the other being displayed in the Army Technology Museum near Moscow, but without its laser projector.